 Readings

-If you are including any type of readings in your ceremony, the readers will be invited to the altar to share a few words.
-Some couples ask their officiant to introduce each reading, while others prefer to have things flow more naturally between readers.
+If you’ve chosen readings, guests invited to read approach the altar here.
+Some couples ask their officiant to introduce each reading; others prefer a natural flow between readers.

 Officiant Addresses Couple

-This is when your officiant addresses the two of you and talks about the responsibilities of marriage.
-They may also share about the sanctity of the vows you’re about to take.
+The officiant speaks directly to you both about the responsibilities and beauty of marriage and the significance of the vows you’re about to take.

 Exchange of Vows